reivax-boucoi/Freecad/split-flap_counter/Readme.md

 - 4x **M3x8** screws for the motor mount
 - 2x limit switches: mine were salvaged from an old industrial grade printer, I don't have the reference, they are similar-ish to Alps SSCTL10400.

 2 ventilation valve stepper motors are used, which are dirt cheap and run of 5V directly.
 They have a resolution of approx. 2048 steps per turn (in full step mode, not exact !) which is plenty for our application.
-One drawback is that they are quite slow : I found 5R PM to be a reliable value, i.e. ~12s to complete a revolution.
+One drawback is that they are quite slow: I found 5RPM to be a reliable value, i.e. ~12s to complete a revolution.
 Sliding lever microswitches provide zeroing on each wheel.

 ### Assembly